 On the other hand, the further into the model year you go, the lower the vehicle's negotiated price.
 So you have to weigh the pros and cons of the car you're considering.

 If the vehicle you have your heart set on is popular, you will find prices significantly higher than MSRP due to the demand.
 If that is the case, it is best to wait a few months into the model year to cool off.

 New models are generally introduced sometime between July and October, though some can be earlier or later.
 If you start a lease within a few months of a brand-new car's release, you may get the best deal.

 One of the only situations where timing does not matter is when the automaker offers special lease deals.
 These deals may include several perks like inflated residual values, low money factors, and lower capitalized costs.

 How Is Residual Value Calculated?

-Even though this value is represented as a dollar figure, it's a percentage of the MSRP of a vehicle.
-For example, if the vehicle you're leasing has an MSRP of $30,000 and its residual value is half after a 36-month lease, the car will be calculated to have a $15,000 residual value at the end of the lease.
+Even though this value is represented as a dollar figure, residual value is a percentage of the MSRP.
+For example, if the leased vehicle has an MSRP of $30,000 and its residual value is half after a 36-month lease, the bank will calculate the car has a $15,000 residual value at the end of the lease.

 As previously mentioned, leasing companies use ALG to estimate and track depreciation and residual values.
-ALG predicts wholesale values after two, three, four and five years.
-Wholesale value indicates the likely price of a vehicle sold at auction.
-Auctions are how many leasing companies get rid of off-lease vehicles.
+ALG predicts wholesale values after two, three, four, and five years.
+The wholesale value indicates the likely price of a vehicle sold at auction.
+Auctions are how many leasing companies get rid of off-lease cars.